 When I open a file that another Chief Architect user has sent to me, or a file created in a previous version of Chief Architect, I see the following message:

 "A graphic file cannot be found.
 This missing graphic could be used as a texture, image, backdrop or picture."

 This Information message displays when the program cannot find the backdrop image or a picture file associated with the plan or layout file you are opening.

-If you know that the graphic file in question or a replacement graphic file is saved on the computer that you are currently using, you can do the following.
+If you know that the graphic file in question, or a replacement graphic file is saved on the computer that you are currently using, then you can do the following.

 In this dialog, browse to the location of the graphic file on your computer, select it, and click OK.

 If you chose Replace File, instead you can search for any file with the same file type, select it, and click OK to replace the missing file.